ClotaireLabs/fastapi-tts-azure/README.md

 2. Create a new resource in Azure by selecting "Speech service".
 3. In the resource's dashboard, navigate to the "Keys and endpoint" section.
 4. Find "KEY 1".
 This is your `SPEECH_KEY`.
-5. Locate the "Location/Region" info, which corresponds to your `SERVICE_REGION`.
+5. Locate the "Location/Region" info.
+This is your `SERVICE_REGION`.

 ## Usage